jodisfields/emscrape/README.md

-<h1 align="center"><u>Emscrape</u></h1>
+<h1 align="center">Emscrape</h1>

-<p align ="center"><b>Web scraping utility designed for max scrape, min hassle</b></p>
+<p align ="center"><b>Web scraping utility designed for max scrape, min hassle!</b></p>

+---

 ## Getting Started

-There are a number of ways you can install Python on your machine, the below is my personal preference but feel free to install Python on your machine in any manner you prefer.
+The only prerequisite is a working installation of Python so feel free to skip the below steps if you already have Python installed on your system.
+There are a number of ways you can install Python, the below is my personal preference but of course feel free to install Python on your machine in any manner you prefer.

-### Windows
+## Windows

-Use the keyboard shortcut `WIN` + `X` followed by `I` to open powershell and run the following commands.
+Use the keyboard shortcut `WIN` + `X` followed by `I` to open powershell then copy and paste the following commands to get up and running.

-> Note: You may need to close and reopen your terminal after installing miniconda.
+> Note: You may need to close and reopen your terminal after installing miniconda.<br>Note: When the installer asks if you wish to initialize Miniconda3 **select yes**.

 ```sh
 cd ~/Downloads/